bbtheo/bbtheo/README.md

 ### About Me
 - 🎓 Currently pursuing a Master's in Data Science at the University of Helsinki.
-   - I also hold a Master's degree in Economics.
-If you're curious, take a look at my thesis [here](https://github.com/bbtheo/gradu/blob/main/docs/bookdown-thesis.pdf).
+   - Take a look at my previous thesis [here](https://github.com/bbtheo/gradu/blob/main/docs/bookdown-thesis.pdf).
-- 💼 Working as a Data Analyst at the VATT Dataroom.
+- 💼 Worked as a Data Analyst at the VATT Dataroom.
    - Occupied in developing the shinyapp-based [website](https://datahuone.shinyapps.io/dataholvi/).
-- 📊 Proficient in R and Python for data analysis and wrangling.
+- 📊 R and Python.
-- 🎨 Passionate about data visualization and creating user-friendly Shiny apps.
-- 🌱 Actively learning Julia to expand my skillset.

 ### Skills